james-priest/mws-restaurant-stage-1/docs/stage3.md

 Lastly, I updated the CSS with the appropriate styles to ensure the modal dialog always aligns and centers itself properly.

+This was done by following a tip on CSS Tricks ([CSS Tricks Styling a Modal](https://css-tricks.com/considerations-styling-modal/ )).

 I also added styling for the "Add Review" button and the "Close" button on the modal form.

 ```css